-The President of the National Atomic Energy Agency (PAA) constitutes the central organ of the governmental administration, competent for nuclear safety and radiological protection.
+The President of the National Atomic Energy Agency (PAA) constitutes the central organ of the governmental administration, competent for nuclear safety and radiological protection based on article 109 of Atomic Law.
 The activities of the President of National Atomic Energy Agency are regulated on the basis on the Act of Parliament on the Atomic Law (article 110) and its secondary legislation.
 The President of the National Atomic Energy Agency as the central organ of public administration is independent in taking decisions with regard to tasks entrusted to him on the basis of the Atomic Law Act.
-Since 1 January 2002 the supervision over the PAA President has been exercised by the Minister competent for the environmental matters on the basis of Article 28, Section 3 of the Act of Parliament on Governmental Administration Departments of 4 September 1997 and article 109 section 4 of the Atomic Law.
+Since 1st January 2002 the supervision over the PAA President has been exercised by the Minister competent for the environmental matters on the basis of Article 28, Section 3 of the Act of Parliament on Governmental Administration Departments of 4th September 1997 and article 109 section 4 of the Atomic Law.
 PAA President is appointed for indefinite period of time.
 The Agency's President is nominated and recalled by the Prime Minister (Art.109.2).

 The Agency's President is executing his tasks through the National Atomic Energy Agency (PAA).
-The PAA's internal organization is determined by Order No 69 of the Minister of Environment of 3 November 2011 on Granting Statute to the National Atomic Energy Agency (pursuant to Article 113 Section 1 of the Atomic Law).
-This Order also determines organizational entities which are included in the PAA's structure and perform particular functions.
+The PAA's internal organization is determined by Order of the Minister of Environment of 9th January 2019 on Granting Statute to the National Atomic Energy Agency (pursuant to Article 113 Section 1 of the Atomic Law).
+This document determines departments which are included in the PAA's structure and perform particular functions.